 For example, content developed for the United States may not perform as well in Canada.
 Content developed in Canada may not perform as well in the U.K. Although it’s all English (supposedly), you have to take into account the different cultures, uses of the language, dialects, slang and so on.
 If you don’t take the time to get down and dirty in understanding your market, you’re not going to do as well.

 Next week, we’ll delve deeper into the topic of buyer psychology, discussing different behaviors.
 We’ll share some pointers on how you can identify those behaviors, and what to do with them once you know what they are.
 For now, the most important thing to remember is that your clients are not you.
 Stop thinking you know what they want based on what you’d want.
 They aren’t the same (read “Repeat After Me: ‘Target.
 Market.‘“).

 Until then, take a few hours and delve into your website.
-Try to answer the question: “Am I really speaking to my visitors?”
+Try to answer a few questions How Do You Convert Readers To Buyers? and “Am I really speaking to my visitors?”